Effective Kotlin Item 55: Consider Arrays with primitives for performance-critical processing

 This is a chapter from the book Effective Kotlin.
 You can find it on LeanPub or Amazon.

-- Faster, as accessing a value through accessors is an additional cost.
+- Faster, as accessing a value through accessors is an additional cost, and creating an object is also a cost.

 or Set